KonstantinSimeonov/dmoj-tasks/problems/intermediate/14conditionals/02speeds/README.md

 -   Cars cannot outrun each other
     -   They can only catch up
 -   The streen is very very long and no matter the speed
-    -   No car with any speed can get out of it till the end of the exam
+    -   No car with any speed can get out of it until the end of the exam
 -   Cars with equal speeds do not catch up to each other
     -   They do not form a group

 # Example:

--   There are two groups with biggest length
+-   There are two groups with the biggest length
     -   `4 + 6 + 5 = 15`
     -   `3 + 9 + 100 = 112`
 -   The answer is `112`